Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 240 days of Travelers is lower, thus better.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 240 days of Travelers is lower, thus better.

 AveDuration:

-• Compared with SPY (47 days) in the period of the last 3 years, the average time in days below previous high water mark of 59 days is higher, thus worse.
+• Compared with the benchmark SPY (119 days) in the period of the last 5 years, the average days under water of 52 days of Travelers is lower, thus better.

 Performance (YTD)